Council on Depollution

 As for the environment, hazardous chemicals and other, often invisible, pollutants have been released in large quantities across the Earth, accumulating in nature and wildlife and threatening to disrupt the Earth's ecosystems.
 A recent expedition to the Antarctic found microplastic waste in seawater and persistent hazardous chemicals in freshly fallen snow in these most remote and pristine of habitats on the planet.

 The economic costs and losses from chemical exposure and pollution on a global scale are enormous.
-In Europe alone, the disease-related costs of endocrine disruptors are estimated to be EUR 163 billion every year - and this estimate is based on a study of fewer than 5 percent of all known hormone disrupting chemicals!
-Another way of understanding economic losses is through loss in earning potential of an individual: in an American study, it is estimated that each decrease in IQ points from chemical exposure translates to a 2% or USD20,000 loss in earning potential over lifetime.
-With a loss of four or five IQ points, that’s likely USD100,000 per person.
+In Europe alone, the disease-related costs of endocrine disruptors are estimated to be EUR 163 billion every year.
+Another way of understanding economic losses is through loss in earning potential of an individual: in an American study, it is estimated that each decrease in IQ points from chemical exposure translates to a 2% or USD 20,000 loss in earning potential over lifetime.
+With a loss of four or five IQ points, that's likely USD 100,000 per person.
 This amount can be very significant for the person in question, even more so for society as a whole.

 Harmful chemicals in consumer products also complicate recycling opportunities.
 There is a growing list of examples where good intentions to recycle materials have led to grave results - like the high levels of dioxins found in children's toys made from recycled plastic.
 In other words, the goal of a Circular Economy cannot be reached when hazardous chemicals are in the mix.